Product Installation, Configuration, and Startup

 License Issues

-Q1: iDesktopX fails to start with "no licenses found. please verify that the license was installed successfully."
+Q1: SuperMap iDesktopX fails to start with "no licenses found. please verify that the license was installed successfully."

 A: This occurs for three reasons: no license configured, unsuccessful configuration, or license expiration.
 For the first two, reconfigure the license.
 Windows and Linux methods differ; refer to Windows Configuration Guide and Linux Configuration Guide for details.